delabassee/java-lab/lab5-conference-app.md

 ⚠️ For the sake of brevity and clarity, this application takes some shortcuts and does not necessarily implement all the best practices recommended for an application that would go into production.
 Typically, you would have to think about concerns such as security, synchronization, testing, data validation, availability, scaling, etc. none of which are relevant in the context of today's lab!

-## The Conference Application ⛔
+## The Conference Application

 The application is hosted on GitHub, just clone its repository:

 ```
-git clone git@github.com:delabassee/odl-java-hol.git⛔
+git clone git@github.com:delabassee/odl-java-hol.git
 cd odl-java-hol
 ```

 The repository has multiple branches

-* `lab4` : starting point
+* `lab5` : starting point
-* `lab6` : lab 6 starting point, including the lab 4 and 5 solution
+* `lab6` : lab 6 starting point, including the lab 5 solution
-* `lab7` : lab 7 starting point, including the lab 4 to 6 solution
+* `lab7` : lab 7 starting point, including the lab 5 and 6 solution
-* `lab8` : lab 8 starting point, including the lab 4 to 7 solutions
+* `lab8` : lab 8 starting point, including the lab 5 to 7 solutions
-* `lab9` : lab 9 starting point, including the lab 4 to 8 solutions
+* `lab9` : lab 9 starting point, including the lab 5 to 8 solutions
-* `lab10` : lab 10 starting point, including the lab 4 to 9 solutions
+* `lab10` : lab 10 starting point, including the lab 5 to 9 solutions
-* `lab11` : all solutions from lab 4 to 10 included
+* `lab11` : all solutions from lab 5 to 10 included

-💡 `lab11` is optional and does not require any code update so there's no 'solution' for this lab.
+💡 `lab11` is optional and does not require any code update so there's no solution for this lab.

 Switch to the starting point:
 ```
-git checkout lab4
+git checkout lab5
 ```

 Update the project's `pom.xml` to enable Preview Features as described in the previous section.